Embedding Eximee Forms as a web component

 * session affinity parameters for load balancers.

-Cookies are created automatically by the server and infrastructure (load balancers) and are configured according to the parameters of the specific environment.
+Cookies are created automatically by the server and the infrastructure (load balancers) and are configured according to the parameters of the specific environment.

 ## Known functional limitations